AlbertoJoseF/loginsystem/README.md

 localhost/loginsystem
 ```

-* Note: If files and directories of project are copied into another subdirectory of the htdocs folder the URL to go to in browser will change.
+* Note: If files and directories of project are copied into another subdirectory of the htdocs folder the URL to go to in browser will change,
 e.g.
 ```bash
 localhost/someFolder/subdirectory